mfreema5/HUM380-GameDesign/Bibliography/in-potentia/Multifaceted Nature of Intrinsic Motivation - The Theory of 16 Basic Desires.md

 ###What’s the article about?

-This article is not directly about “gamification”.
+This article is not directly about &ldquogamification&rdquo.
 However, since the issue of motivation comes up repeatedly in gamification research, this article seems relevant.
 It details a framework of 16 basic desires through which to understand human behaviors, and gives some basic empirical justification for them.

 ###What are the main claims?